nhahub/NHA-065/README.md

 ### 🎯 Core Features
 - 🚀 **Lightning Fast Generation**: Powered by Flux Schnell (optimized for 1-4 step generation)
+- 🤖 **AI-Powered Chat**: Integrated Mistral AI for natural conversations and intelligent prompt understanding
+- 🎨 **Smart Image Detection**: Automatically detects when you want to generate a logo and creates it
 - 🔮 **Custom LoRA Support**: Seamlessly switch between base model and your trained LoRA
-- 💬 **Intelligent Chat Interface**: Claude-inspired conversational UI
+- 💬 **Intelligent Chat Interface**: ChatGPT-style conversational UI with context awareness
 - 📜 **Persistent History**: Automatic saving and beautiful display of generation history
 - 🖼️ **Smart Image Management**: All generated logos saved automatically with metadata
 - ⚙️ **Customizable Settings**: Fine-tune steps, resolution, and LoRA strength